Prathameshv07/AlyaAloft/README.md

 3. **Ask questions** about the document in natural language
 4. **View responses** with reference to the source document

-## Acknowledgments

-- Google's FLAN-T5 model for the base language capabilities
-- Hugging Face for their excellent transformers library
-- FastAPI for the web framework

 ## License

 [![License: CC BY-NC 4.0](https://licensebuttons.net/l/by-nc/4.0/88x31.png)](http://creativecommons.org/licenses/by-nc/4.0/)